-- Implementing New Management Software this will be in place in June 2015 and will ease the administrative burden.
-Saving at least 80% of time taken for routine administrative tasks, allowing the time saved to be better spent on other vital tasks. - Creating a Donor Database that will give greater focus to our fundraising, allow more effective targeting and extend our reach this should be in operation in June 2015.
+- The continued implementation of new management software, easing the administrative burden, saving at least 80% of time taken for routine administrative tasks and allowing the time saved to be better spent on other vital tasks. - Developing an in-house database that will give a greater focus to our students and their needs by allow more effective targeting to extend the Charity's reach into the community.